derickmoncado/launchpad/README.md

 # Launchpad 🚀 — A Boilerplate for Front End Developers

 Launchpad is a Bootstrapped, Gulp-powered, Sassified, front end boilerplate that's focused on automated web development.
-It comes with Browsersync, hot reloading, carousels, animations and much more.
+It comes with Browsersync, hot reloading, carousels, animations, icons, and much more.
 Launchpad is also built on top of Panini for easy HTML partials and templating {{  }}

 ### Baked-in Features: